 Coconut Cupcake Recipe

-- *If you don’t have buttermilk at hand, you can substitute by mixing 1 cup of milk with 1 tablespoon of white vinegar or lemon juice.
+- 8 oz buttermilk or 1 cup. *If you don’t have buttermilk at hand, you can substitute by mixing 1 cup of milk with 1 tablespoon of white vinegar or lemon juice.

 - Preheat the oven to 350 degrees Fahrenheit.